UBC-Rocket/FLARE/README.md

         #define ISBD_STARTUP_MAX_TIME           15 //240
 Modified from defaults to match our needs better.

-### sensors.h
-        #define EARTHS_GRAVITY          9.80665
-Set this to whatever g is at launch site.
-NOTE: Doesn't seem to be used?

 ### statemachine.h
         (all of the parameters given in the define block) These should all be checked with relavent people in recovery, etc. before flashing.